 Li Si Yang is the founder of Journey to Fitness.
-She is also the Co-Inventor of the Fitness Cue®, creator of the Fitness Pyramid©, The WISE Method training program and Ball Therapy Express Kit.
+She is also the Co-Inventor of the Fitness Cue® and creator of the Fitness Pyramid©.

-With 20 years of experience in health and wellness, Li Si is a self-care and posture transformation coach.
-She specializes in body awareness and the ABC's of movement.
+With 20 years of experience in health and wellness, Li Si is a self-care and posture transformation coach specializing in body renovation.

 Age is not the enemy or the reason you are tired, in pain, or looking and feeling older than your age.
 Learn how you can take control of your body and health by re-setting, reconnecting, and rebuilding the ideal body you know you are meant to live in.